Housing with a social conscience.

 This appreciation for technology was one of the reasons why Gascoyne wanted to join Platform Housing Group.
 Platform Housing Group is a not-for-profit housing association with diverse properties mostly located across the Midlands region of England.
-The organization embraces technology as part of its mission to transform social housing with better homes and services at affordable prices.
+The organisation embraces technology as part of its mission to transform social housing with better homes and services at affordable prices.

 “There are so many people on the social housing waiting list and not nearly enough affordable housing,” says Gascoyne.
-“Using Adobe Acrobat Sign, we can encourage digital self-service, allowing us to focus resources on remodeling homes, working with tenants, and getting people into homes faster.”
+“Using Adobe Acrobat Sign, we can encourage digital self-service, allowing us to focus resources on remodeling homes, working with tenets and getting people into homes faster.”

 Group Strategic Lettings Manager, Platform Housing Group

 With Adobe Acrobat Sign, tenancy agreements are now entirely contactless.
 The leasing team sends a copy of the agreement through Adobe Acrobat Sign.
-Potential tenants can view the agreement, update information, and sign the agreement from any device.
+Potential tenets can view the agreement, update information and sign the agreement from any device.
 Because the document is available electronically, they can read through the terms at their leisure and sign the agreement at any time of day or night.
 Adobe Acrobat Sign adds a level of security to this electronic process with an audit trail that tracks and records interactions to help authenticate the signature.

 “We want to become the landlord of choice in England by balancing commercial needs with social conscience.”